Xliff/p6-Amazon-AWS-EC2/README.md

 # p6-Amazon-AWS-EC2
 Client to communicate with the Amazon AWS EC2 service using Perl6.

-An example script that can start and stop AWS EC2 Instances:
+Perl6 source to a small program that can start and stop AWS EC2 Instances:

 ```perl6
 use v6.d;